Scrambling Transition in a Radiative Random Unitary Circuit: Abstract

 \section{Abstract}

 We study quantum information scrambling in a random unitary circuit that exchanges qubits with an environment at a rate $p$.
 As a result, initially localized quantum information not only spreads within the system, but also spills into the environment.
-Using the out-of-time-order correlator (OTOC) to characterize scrambling, we find a nonequilibrium phase transition in the directed percolation universality class at a critical swap rate $p_c$: for $p < p_c$ the ensemble-averaged OTOC exhibits ballistic growth with a tunable light cone velocity, while for $p > p_c$ the OTOC fails to percolate within the system and vanishes uniformly after a finite time, indicating that all local operators are rapidly swapped into the environment.
-The transition additionally manifests in the ability to decode the system's initial quantum information from the swapped-out qubits: we present a simple decoding scheme which recovers the system's initial information with perfect fidelity in the nonpercolating phase and with continuously decreasing fidelity with decreasing swap rate in the percolating phase.
-Depending on the initial state of the swapped-in qubits, we observe a corresponding entanglement transition in the coherent information into the environment.
+Using the out-of-time-order correlator (OTOC) to characterize scrambling, we find a nonequilibrium phase transition in the directed percolation universality class at a critical swap rate $p_c$: for $p < p_c$ the ensemble-averaged OTOC exhibits ballistic growth with a tunable light cone velocity, while for $p > p_c$ the OTOC fails to percolate within the system and vanishes uniformly within a finite timescale, indicating that all local operators are rapidly swapped into the environment.
+To elucidate its information-theoretic consequences, we demonstrate that the transition in operator spreading coincides with a transition in an observer's ability to decode the system's initial quantum information from the swapped-out, or ``radiated," qubits.
+We present a simple decoding scheme which recovers the system's initial information with perfect fidelity in the nonpercolating phase, and with continuously decreasing fidelity with decreasing swap rate in the percolating phase.
+Depending on the initial state of the swapped-in qubits, we further observe a corresponding entanglement transition in the coherent information from the system into the radiated qubits.